Reputeless/Zenn.Public/books/standard-cpp-for-competitive-programming/abc-a.md

 :::

-:::details ABC 406 A - Not Acceptable
+:::details ABC406 A - Not Acceptable
 ```cpp
 #include <iostream>